 Eton Mess Cake!

-- Add the Butter, Sugar, Self Raising Flour, and Eggs into a bowl, and beat together till smooth.
+- Add the butter, sugar, self raising flour, and eggs into a bowl, and beat together until smooth.

 - Add your strawberries to the tops of the cakes.
 If they're smaller strawberries I halve them, if they're larger I quarter them.
 Simply plop them on top.

 - Once ready, put the cakes into the oven and bake for 25-30 minutes.
 The strawberries create more moisture, and make it take a little longer to bake, so keep an eye on it after 20 minutes.

 - Once baked, leave to cool in the tin for about 30 minutes, then remove carefully and finish cooling on a wire rack.

 - Once cool, whip up your double cream with the icing sugar.